wandb/docs/docs/tutorials/prompts.md

 **Model architecture**: View details about the structure of the chain and the parameters used to initialize each component of the chain.

-As shown below, you will see a new panel automatically created in your workspace, showing each execution, the trace, and the model architecture
+In the proceeding image you see a new panel automatically created in your workspace, showing each execution, the trace, and the model architecture

 ![prompts_1](/images/tutorials/prompts_quickstart/prompts.png)